 If you’re feeling particularly stressed about what’s going on around the world you should distract yourself with things like Netflix, video games, books, etc. This is the perfect time for you to catch up on reading/watching books/tv-shows you’ve been too busy to enjoy.
 It lets you immerse yourself in a different world and escape reality for a bit.
 Just don’t watch contagion…

-Keep in contact with your friends and make an effort to facetime them if you are lonely or you feel they may feel lonely.
+Keep in contact with your friends and family and make an effort to facetime them if you are lonely or you feel they may feel lonely.
 Isolation is a really difficult thing for anyone to deal with and it isn’t going to get better by completely hiding away.
 Even if it’s just a few texts, let people know you’re there.

 Share Your Fears

 This might be the most important one on the list.
 Share your fears with those that you trust.
 Not only can they make you feel better about it all, but they can also help you feel less alone in this.
 We are all in the same boat right now and sharing our fears and concerns with each other will only strengthen us as a community.

 You may no longer have your gym to go to.
 This is a big change, but exercise is still important.
 I highly recommend watching work out videos on Youtube in order to keep exercising.
 Dust off the exercise bike you’ve been using as a clothes horse and get exercising.

 This type of event is stressful for everyone.
 I highly recommend switching off your notifications for an hour a day and meditating to get through it all.
 Even if you don’t feel stressed it’s a good way to switch off from everything happening and take a moment for you.

 Remember That Some Anxiety And Fear Is Normal